hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/minimizers.md

 The data points $x_i$ and $y_i$ are constants in the minimization; it's the parameterization of $f$ that varies.
 If $f$ is continuous and differentiable, then $\chi^2$ is, too.

 This should be a strong hint as to why ansatz-fitting is often unstable and/or depends strongly on its initial parameters: every problem has a different $f$ (and maybe a different parameterization of $f$).
-Even if $f$ is continuous and differentiable, it might have very large derivatives at some points and might be nearly flat in very wide regions.
+Even if $f$ is continuous and differentiable, it might have very large derivatives at some points and might be nearly flat in wide regions.
 As the steep part scans over individual data points, those points have an outsized influence on the global fit, and points in the flat part have no influence.

 ![](img/difficult-ansatz-fit.svg){. width="75%"}

 This should also be a hint as to why a linear fit can be solved exactly: a linear $f$ has a quadratic $f^2$, which can be minimized by finding the roots of its derivative.
 Orthogonal basis functions like Taylor and Fourier series are exactly solvable because, even though each basis function is non-linear, their coefficients form a linear system of equations.

-The adaptive basis functions that we use in neural networks, however, are not orthogonal to each other, so need an iterative, numerical algorithm to search for the minimum.
-A loss function, $L$, for any neural network has the following properties:
+The adaptive basis functions that we use in neural networks, however, are not orthogonal to each other, so we need an iterative, numerical algorithm to search for the minimum.
+A loss function, $L$, for the most common types of neural networks has the following properties:

 * $L$ takes $n$ floating-point numbers as input, which can be thought of as an $n$-dimensional space of real numbers.
 This number of parameters $n$ may be hundreds or thousands (or more).
 * $L$ returns $1$ floating-point number as output. $1$-dimensional real numbers are strictly ordered, which is what makes it possible to say that some value of loss is better than another.
-(In practice, this means that if we want to optimize two quantities, such as signal strength and background rejection, we have to put them both on the same scale: how much signal can we afford to lose to reject enough background?
+(In practice, this means that if we want to optimize two quantities, such as signal strength and background rejection in a HEP analysis, we have to put them both on the same scale: how much signal can we afford to lose to reject enough background?
 If we're running a bank, how much credit card fraud are we willing to ignore to avoid annoying card-holders with too many alerts?
-All loss problems have to become $1$-dimensional!)
+All loss problems have to become $1$-dimensional.)
 * $L$ is continuous and differentiable at every point (even if the definition of the derivative seems artificial in some cases).
 * $L$ may be very noisy and will have many local minima.
-Unless the neural network architecture is trivial, $L$ must have a non-unique global minimum because of symmetries.
+Unless the neural network architecture is trivial, $L$ _will_ have non-unique global minima because of symmetries.
 * $L$ is bounded below.
-Its output doesn't, for instance, limit to $\infty$ as some combination of its input parameters limit to $\infty$ or a point.
+Its output doesn't, for instance, limit to $-\infty$ as some combination of its input parameters limit to $\infty$ or some divergent point.
 At least the global minima _exist_.

 +++